How Will WordPress Gutenberg Affect the Way we Write?

 Wondering Just What is Involved in Establishing a Business Online?

-If you open a coffee shop, for example, you will get some passing trade right away, and your business (assuming you are doing things correctly) will grow over time.
+If you open a coffee shop, for example, you’ll get some passing trade right away, and your business (assuming you’re doing things correctly) will grow over time.